tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL PREREQUISITES_NOT_MET if dwc:typeStatus is EMPTY; AMENDED the value of the first word in each \ bdq:sourceAuthority default = "Darwin Core typeStatus" {[https://dwc.tdwg.org/list/#dwc_typeStatus]} {dwc:typeStatus vocabulary API [https://gbif.github.io/parsers/apidocs/org/gbif/api/vocabulary/TypeStatus.html]}
+EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL PREREQUISITES_NOT_MET if dwc:typeStatus is EMPTY; AMENDED the value of the first word in each \

 ### Information Elements